Anindya-Karmaker/Background_Remover_AK/README.md

 #### For Windows

 1. Place the `build_windows.spec` file in the same directory as your Python script.
-2. (Optional) For a custom icon, create a file named `icon.ico` and place it in an `assets` sub-folder.
+2. Download the `assets` sub-folder and place it in the same directory as your Python script.
 3. Run the PyInstaller command from your terminal:
     ```bash
     pyinstaller build_windows.spec
     ```
-4. The final application will be in the `dist` folder as `Background Remover AK.exe`.
+4. The final application will be in the `dist` folder as `Background Remover.exe`.

 #### For macOS